arnaumarin/LFPDeepStates/README.md

-# Neural Models for Anesthesia Stage Transition Detection and Classification
+# Neural models for anesthesia stage transition detection and classification

 This repository contains code for the detection and classification of anesthesia-induced brain state transitions, including wakefulness, slow oscillations, and microarousals.
 We leverage a dual-model Convolutional Neural Network (CNN) and a self-supervised autoencoder-based multimodal clustering algorithm to achieve accurate brain state classification and transition detection based on in vivo LFP recordings from rats.